-By instructing us, you can be confident that what your submit to UK Visas and Immigration is correct and any weaknesses in your application explained in a covering letter wherever possible.
+By instructing us, you can be confident that what you submit to UK Visas and Immigration is correct and any weaknesses in your application are explained in a covering letter wherever possible.

 Read our client testimonials.
 Meet our team of skilled lawyers.
 Contact us today for help.

 Not what you’re looking for?
 See also:

 - Claiming Asylum in the UK